Rd4dev/Oppia-Android-Fork-from-Fork/wiki/Bazel-Setup-Instructions-for-Linux.md

 ### 2. Set up the ANDROID_HOME environment variable

 Ensure that your `ANDROID_HOME` environment variable is set to the location of your Android SDK.
-To do this, find the path to the installed SDK using Android Studio’s SDK Manager (install SDK 28).
+To do this, find the path to the installed SDK using Android Studio’s SDK Manager (install SDK-28).
 Assuming the SDK is installed to default locations, you can use the following commands to set the `ANDROID_HOME` variable:<br>
    ```
    export ANDROID_HOME=$HOME/Android/Sdk/
    ```